swansontec/cleaners/docs/README.md

 }
 ```

 If the server sends bad data, this example will simply throw an exception rather than return data in the wrong format.
-Even if the server sends malicious properties like `__proto__`, this example will simply filter those out.
+Even if the server sends malicious properties like `__proto__`, the cleaner will simply filter those out.

 ## Automatic Type Definitions